yuanliu1/QSP-Interferometry/README.md

 | plot\_fock | Plot distributions over Fock states | N/A |
 | fidelity | Compute fidelity of noisy w.r.t. noiseless | N/A |

-We primarily make use of the carrier_evo and cntrl_disp_evo functions to construct the desired QSPI sensing states, as well as the cat states, and then the create_wigner_plot function in our plotting code in order to visualize these states.
+We primarily make use of the carrier\_evo\_exact and cntrl\_disp\_evo\_exact functions to construct the desired QSPI sensing states, as well as the cat states, and we also use the disp\_evo\_exact function for implementing the displacement operation to be sensed in the evaluation of the full protocol.
+We then utilize the create\_wigner\_plot function in our plotting code in order to visualize these states.

 ### qspi\_phase\_learning.py